There are a number of ways you can get existing content, such as text, images and other content into Confluence.

 Importing content from other Confluence sites

-For content originating from other Confluence sites, you can:
+To import content from another Confluence site you can:

-- Import an entire Confluence site into a new site.
+- Import a backup of the entire Confluence site

 Importing content from a Microsoft Word document

-The Office Connector in Confluence allows you to import a Word document into Confluence.
-The document's content is copied onto one or more Confluence pages.
+The Office Connector allows you to create pages by importing Word documents.
+The document content is copied onto one or more Confluence pages.
 See Importing a Word Document into Confluence.

 Importing web content